 Preparing and presenting at a conference can be hard work.
 When you step up to the podium, though, you get a vantage point of the conference unlike that of solely attending.
 Questions, comments, new perspectives and new connections can grow your network and invigorate your research and passion for educating learners.

 Be inspired.
 Be inspirational.
 Share ideas.
 Collaborate with peers.
-The next QM conference is in New York City March 17-18, 2016.
-The proposal submission deadline is approaching quickly.
-Learn more about the concentrations and discover what it takes to develop and submit a winning proposal.
+The next QM conference coming to another city soon.
+Learn more about QM and discover what it takes to deliver quality courses to learners anytime, anywhere.